mathewsrc/generativeai-questions-and-answers-app/README.md

 AWS Embeddings Titan = US$ 0,10 per 1 million tokens

 Claude V2 =  US$ 0,01 per 1000 input tokens and US$ 0,03 output tokens

+## Tools used in this project

+Terraform

+Terraform is an open-source infrastructure as a code tool designed for provisioning and managing cloud resources in the cloud known as Infrastructure as Code (IaC).

+Benefits of IaC:
+- IaC is a declarative which means that we can specify the desired state of infrastructure
+- It can be managed as source code, we can commit, collaborate, and easily use it inside our CI/CD pipeline
+- IaC is portable, we can build reusable modules across an organization
+- Can be used for multi-cloud deployments
+- Can automate changes and standardize configurations

+Amazon ECS (Elastic Container Service)

+Amazon ECS (Elastic Container Service) is a fully managed container orchestration service that allows you to easily run and scale containerized applications on AWS.

+Benefits of ECS:
+- No need to install or operate own container orchestration
+- Easily auto scaling configuration
+- Different type os instances such as EC2 and Fargate